johndoe31415/x509sak/README.md

                         the truststore.
 With this option, only the leaf cert is taken from the crtfile and they're not added to the trusted pool.
-  --outform {rootonly,intermediates,fullchain,all-except-root,multifile}
+  --outform {rootonly,intermediates,fullchain,all-except-root,multifile,pkcs12}
                         Specifies what to write into the output file.
 Possible options are rootonly, intermediates, fullchain, all-
-                        except-root, multifile.
+                        except-root, multifile, pkcs12.
 Default is fullchain.
-When
-                        specifying multifile, a %d format must be included in the filename to serve as a template; typical printf- style formatting can be used of course (e.g., %02d).
+                        When specifying multifile, a %d format must be included in the filename to serve as a template;
+                        typical printf-style formatting can be used of course (e.g., %02d).
+  --private-key filename
+                        When creating a PKCS#12 output file, this private key can also be included.
+By default, only the certificates are exported.
+  --pkcs12-legacy-crypto
+                        Use crappy crypto to encrypt a PKCS#12 exported private key.
+  --pkcs12-no-passphrase
+                        Do not use any passphrase to protect the PKCS#12 private key.
+  --pkcs12-passphrase-file filename
+                        Read the PKCS#12 passphrase from the first line of the given file.
+If omitted, by default a random passphrase will be generated and printed on stderr.
   -o file, --outfile file
                         Specifies the output filename.
 Defaults to stdout.
   -v, --verbose         Increase verbosity level.
 Can be specified multiple